maxmilton/MaxMilton.com-Old-v3/README.md

 A simple blog which uses Node.js + Gulp automation to make development and deployment easy.
 Site built with Hugo, a fast static website engine, which makes creating websites fun again.
 Theme uses Bootstrap v4 to make building faster.

+NOTE: Browser-sync is used to serve the site when in development &mdash; its auto-reload is awesome and makes developing across mutliple devices easy.
+I much prefer it over the Hugo built in server.

 Feel free to use my Hugo theme as the base for your own site.
 I hope you like it!

 ## How To Build